It’s 2020 and SEO is an altogether different ball game today than what it used to be 10 years back.

 On page SEO refers to the rules and principles that one must apply on the web page to rank higher in search engines.
 These include aspects related to content, HTML and technical architecture of your website.

-So when it comes to any SEO campaign, your first step should be to optimize the page for most important on page SEO elements so that you have a solid foundation for your search campaigns.
+Your first step should always be to optimize your content for the most important on page SEO elements so that you have a solid foundation for your search campaigns.
+In addition, you should also focus on technical parameters (knowen as on-site SEO parameters) that make it easy for the user (and the crawler) to browse through your website.

-Let’s explore some of these SEO techniques to make your web page rank higher in the search engines.
+Let’s explore some of these SEO elements in detail:-

 17 Pointer On Page SEO Checklist for 2020

 It is a one-liner description of your content and is visible to the user when he makes the search.

 Ensure you drop your main keyword in the page title, as close to the beginning as possible.

-While this is not going to impact the page ranking, meta description is important from clickability perspective.
+While this is not going to impact the page ranking, meta description SEO is important from clickability perspective.

 Always ensure you have your primary keyword or a close variant as part of your meta description, again as close to the beginning as possible.